Retrieve, Schedule, Reflect: LLM Agents for Chip QoR Optimization: Experimental Results

 \subsection{Experimental Setup}

 To evaluate the generality of our approach, we use open-source chip designs implemented in the ASAP7 PDK~\cite{PDK-MICSJ16-Clark} from the ICCAD'24 dataset~\cite{PD-ICCAD24-Wu}.
-We select 8 designs from this benchmark; their statistics and optimization results are summarized in \Cref{tab:asap7-stats}.
-Additional design statistics are provided in \Cref{sec:designStats}.

-We evaluate three core quality-of-results (QoR) metrics: timing, power, and area.
-Timing is measured by slack, including worst slack and total slack, where worst slack captures the most critical timing path and total slack reflects the overall severity of timing violations.
-For power and area, lower values indicate better QoR.
-All optimizations and report generation are performed using \textit{Synopsys PrimeECO}, a widely used golden tool for QoR analysis and ECO optimization.
-To enable open-sourcing, code segments restricted by the tool license are replaced with mock equivalents; readers with access to the license can directly substitute the corresponding commands.
+We select 8 designs from this benchmark, whose statistics are provided in \Cref{sec:designStats}.
+We evaluate three core QoR metrics: timing (both WNS and TNS), power, and area.
+All optimizations and report generation are performed using \textit{Synopsys PrimeECO}, a widely used signoff tool.
 All experiments are conducted on a machine with two AMD EPYC 7543 32-core CPUs and an NVIDIA RTX 3090 GPU.
-Unless otherwise specified, we use \textbf{GPT5-mini} (2025-08-07) as the default backbone LLM for the scheduler, executor, and reflector.
+Unless otherwise specified, we use \textbf{GPT-5-mini} (2025-08-07) as the default backbone LLM for the agents.

-To our knowledge, there is no established baseline that directly targets long-horizon \textbf{scheduling} of iterative chip optimizations with repeated tool interactions.
-We therefore include a reinforcement learning (RL) baseline with A3C algorithm~\cite{RL-ICML16-Mnih} used in EDA tasks~\cite{Arch-AAAI24-Bai} as a representative black-box search approach that learns to search fixed-length sequences of EDA commands from QoR feedback; training and hyperparameter details are deferred to \Cref{subsec:RL-setup}.
-In addition, we include a human baseline by asking an experienced engineer to manually schedule the optimization process for 10 rounds, each with at most 10 schedule--execute iterations and report the final-round QoR.
-Our framework is implemented with the same configurations.
+To the best of our knowledge, there is no established baseline that directly targets iterative ECO.
+We therefore adapt two reinforcement learning (RL) baselines with A3C for architecture search~\cite{Arch-AAAI24-Bai} and a PPO algorithm for EDA tool parameter search~\cite{PD-TODAES26-Hsiao}, and train them for 50 episodes (rounds), each with 10 iterations, to search fixed-length sequences of EDA commands from QoR feedback.
+The training and hyperparameter details are in the \Cref{subsec:RL-setup}.
+In addition, we include a human baseline by asking an experienced engineer to operate EDA tools for 10 rounds, each with 10 iterations.
+Our framework runs with the same configuration as the human baseline.